 Back

-If your garden has limy or chalky soil (with a high pH) it's best to stick to white, pink or red-flowered cultivars.
-If you're keen on blue flowers and have soil conditions that are closer to neutral (pH 7), use a hydrangea colourant to improve the colour of your blooms.
+Hydrangeas grow well in most soils, although those with blue flowers are sensitive to acidity – in more alkaline conditions the blooms usually fade to pink or purple.
+If your garden has limy or chalky soil (with a high pH), it’s best to choose white, pink or red-flowered cultivars.
+If you’re keen on blue flowers and have soil closer to neutral (pH 7), you can use a hydrangea colourant to enhance and maintain their vivid tones.

 A hydrangea of many colours